 We ran out of time before finding the waterfall and needed to head back up the hill if we wanted to get our ride back home.
 We opted for the ride obviously.
 I would recommend doing this hike in the cooler months after a good rainfall BUT make sure you call in to see if the gate is closed or not.

 Here is a map of our hike.
 The far right in red is where the gate is and also represents our car ride up the mountain.
 There are markers for the mines and the green is what we actually walked:

 This car ride saved us one huge headache of a hike up a long, rigorous mountain.
 The drive is gorgeous by the way:

 We came across a destroyed homestead.
 I was told that it was the home of a family that overlooked one of the mines during operations back in the day.
 They eventually moved away and it was abandoned for sometime until some people cooking meth inside burned it down.
 What an obnoxious shame!

 This is where the trailhead is:

-We found some black tourmaline!
+We found black tourmaline!

-This was at this point when not wearing proper hiking shoes started kicking in.
+It was at this point when not wearing proper hiking shoes started kicking in.
 Make sure to own good hiking boots!
 And wear thick socks.
 I had HUGE blisters on the bottoms of my feet: